 The Zigzag River is not in walking distance from the resort.
 However, there are many places to drive, park, walk and see it.
 The first bridge on Lolo Pass crosses the Zigzag River.
 As its name suggests, the Zigzag river zigs and zags down the mountain and there are several places to get to it before it merges with the Sandy River.

 The walk down to the river from our resort is a great walk for the older generation; it’s only about 10 minutes.

-Wildwood Park is a great place to go because there are paved paths, one is called Cascade Streamwatch and the other is the Wetlands Trail.
+Wildwood Park is also a great place to go because many of the paths are either paved or board walks.
+One is called Cascade Streamwatch-paved and the other is the Wetlands Trail-boardwalk.
 These two trails are also handicap accessible.

 Also see the FAQ: Where can we go for an easy hike?
 This will cover a number of options that are great for easier hikes.